 Is anyone from their previous employer advising her and her spouse on how to manage their financial life?
 If not, what exactly are they paying for?

-Besides the fact they’re paying fees on the entire account, what if they wanted some of it to be in a place where they’re not subject to market risk.
+Besides the fact they’re paying fees on the entire account, what if they wanted some of it to be in a place where they aren't subject to market risk.
 What if they want to earn some interest, like we mentioned earlier, based on positive movement of an external benchmark?